-Institute an 8th and 9th grade orientation for students to acclimate them to the school (facilities, programming options, extra-curricular opportunities) teach explicitly what high school "success" means (on-track) and how to access key programs and supports.
+Institute an 8th to 9th grade orientation for students to acclimate them to the school (facilities, programming options, extra-curricular opportunities), teach explicitly what high school "success" means (on-track), and how to access key programs and supports.

-Conduct summer activities to help students get to know one another and the teachers that will have in 9th grade.
+Conduct summer activities to help students get to know one another and the teachers they will have in 9th grade.

 PROVIDE PROACTIVE SUPPORTS

-Teachers are given timely data about the students they will teach in advance of the start of the school year, receive professional development on how to use these data to inform instruction, and are held accountable for doing so.
+Teachers are given data about incoming students in advance of the start of the school year.
+This is paired with professional development on how to use the data to create a supportive learning environment for all incoming students.

 Set high school admission timeline early enough in the spring so that high schools can receive data about incoming students well before the end of the prior school year.

 School leadership, guidance, and key 9th grade team members review data on all incoming students and plan course work and supports accordingly.

 Develop partnerships between middle and high school administrators and counselors to identify the collective and individual needs of incoming 9th graders and collaborate to ensure a successful high school transition for all students.